THIS DATE IN HISTORY: March 31

 1942: The Maple Leafs become the first team in NHL history to win 50 Stanley Cup Playoff games when they defeat the visiting New York Rangers 3-2 in Game 6 of the Semifinals.

-1973: Bruins defenseman Bobby Orr has his third NHL hat trick to become the first player in League history to earn 100 points in four straight seasons.
+1973: Bruins defenseman Bobby Orr has his third NHL hat trick, giving him 100 points for the fourth straight season.
 The milestone comes in Boston's 7-3 loss to Toronto at Maple Leaf Gardens.

 Video: Bobby Orr revolutionized defensive position